About our Course

 This course provides an overview of the key IP rights (e.g. patents, trade marks, design rights, trade secrets, know how) and associated agreements related to licensing these rights which technology transfer and licensing professionals experience in their day-to-day practice.

-IP Essentials for Start Ups and SMEs
+Protecting IP Rights, FTO and IP Strategy for Start Ups and SMEs

 All technology based Start Ups and SMEs should have a fundamental understanding of what intellectual property rights are key to their business.
 Only then can they develop an IP strategy that will drive innovation, deliver new products or services to the market, and maximise the return on their IP assets.